kounch/zx123_tool/README.md

 ### Use

 The script needs Python 3.6 or later.
 Alternatively, if your system does not have Python 3, you can try the experimental builds for Windows and MacOS, available with the [latest release](https://github.com/kounch/zx123_tool/releases/latest).
 For the Windows binary release, you need to have installed Microsoft Visual C++ Redistributable 2015 on your system and, for Windows 7, also Microsoft Quality Rollup KB4457144 or later.
+The MacOS binary isn't signed, so you will have to remove the quarantine attribute with `xattr -d com.apple.quarantine zx123_tool`.

     Arguments:
       -h, --help          show help and exit